paradoxinversion/commit-stats/README.md

 This programs pulls information from the GitHub API and displays it on the command line.

 Installation

 Install with your javascript package manager via npm/yarn install

 Usage

-Run the following from the command line
+There are three flags to keep in mind, with one required: `-r` is the repository, and must be included. `-w` is the amount of weeks (up to 52) worth of commit data to consider. `-a` changes the order from descending to ascending.

 ```
-node main.js -r kubernetes/kubernetes
+node main.js -r kubernetes/kubernetes -a
 ```

-The `r` flag is the repository being searched for.
-You may also specify weeks with the `w` flag.
+or

 ```
-node main.js -r kubernetes/kubernetes -w 32
+node main.js -r kubernetes/kubernetes -w 12
 ```